xxh/xxh/README.md

 ```

 ### All in one portable home
-The xxh is very agile.
-You can create your own `xxh-shell` (shell word means it has entrypoint) which has any portable tools
+xxh is very agile.
+You can create your own `xxh-shell` (the shell part means it has an entrypoint) which can have any portable tools
-that you could help you on the host.
-[Bash](https://github.com/xxh/xxh-shell-bash) xxh-shell is one of this
+that could help you on the host.
+[Bash](https://github.com/xxh/xxh-shell-bash) xxh-shell is one of these
 platforms that could be forked and stuffed.

 ## [Questions and answers](https://github.com/xxh/xxh/wiki)